Last updated May 2026

 Side Gate Loading

 Henry’s old front-tube-only loading was the biggest knock against the brand.
 The new side-gate models give you both options, which is the way it should always have been.
 Marlin and Winchester have always loaded through the side gate.
 Rossi loads through the side gate too.
-If you are spending real money on a Henry, get a Side Gate model.
+If you’re spending real money on a Henry, get a Side Gate model.

 The Marlin Dark Series, Marlin SBL, Henry X Model, and Rossi R95 Triple Black all give you threaded muzzles and Picatinny rails out of the box.
 If you want to suppress your .30-30 or run a red dot, those are your four.
-The traditional rifles can all be drilled and tapped or set up with offset rails, but you are doing aftermarket work to get there.
+The traditional rifles can all be drilled and tapped or set up with offset rails, but you’re doing aftermarket work to get there.

 The .30-30 ships in two main weights.
 A 150 grain bullet leaves the muzzle at roughly 2,390 feet per second.
 A 170 grain bullet leaves at around 2,200 feet per second.
 Both are SAAMI-spec loads dating back to the 1894 release of the cartridge.
 For a hundred years, .30-30 hunters were stuck with round-nose or flat-nose bullets because of the tube magazine.
 Spitzer-style ballistic coefficients were off the table because pointed bullets in a tube can ignite the round in front of them under recoil.

 Hornady’s LEVERevolution line, with its Flex Tip technology, gave the .30-30 a real ballistic tip without the magazine-ignition risk.
 It pushed the effective hunting range of a .30-30 from about 150 yards to closer to 250 yards with the same point of aim.
-If you are hunting whitetail or black bear with a .30-30, run LEVERevolution.
+If you’re hunting whitetail or black bear with a .30-30, run LEVERevolution.
 The .30-30 also produces noticeably less recoil than a .308 or .30-06 out of a comparable rifle, which is part of why it remains a popular choice for new hunters and for kids on their first deer hunt.

 How I Tested These Rifles